 When it comes to taking the plunge and quitting your current job to pursue a startup idea full time, aspiring entrepreneurs often dwell on the question of timing.
 There’s a delicate balancing act between absorbing enough insight at a workplace, factoring in the timing of your co-founder, and striking while the iron is hot.
 The decision for many entrepreneurs often comes down to reaching a level of conviction where they simply must devote themselves to working on solving the problem.

-“I lived in San Francisco, had an H1 visa, and was very comfortable—it was really scary to uproot my life, move to a different country, and do something that I only had a limited understanding about (starting a company).
+“I lived in San Francisco, had an H1 visa, and was very comfortable.
+It was really scary to uproot my life, move to a different country, and do something that I only had a limited understanding about starting a company.
 The timing is never perfect.
 You just have to do it and believe in your ability to figure it out as you go.”

 Once you make the decision to quit your job, the next consideration is how to do it.
-Jyoti describes the mental framework he used when he was starting AppDynamics as an engineer in his late twenties: “If I really liked the problem, I would give myself six months to validate it, build a team, and get funding.
+I used a specific mental framework when I was starting AppDynamics as an engineer in my late twenties.
+If I really liked the problem, I would give myself six months to validate it, build a team, and get funding.
 I asked myself if for whatever reason, I couldn’t get investors or hire the right team, would I be able to get the same job that I had before?
-The answer was yes, so I quit.”
+The answer was yes, so I quit.

 If you are leaving a full-time position, leave on a good note by giving ample notice and being honest about your next step.
 Here are a few phrasing suggestions:

 “Thank you for this opportunity.
 It’s been amazing working with you and the team.
 The timing is right and I’ve decided to start my own company.
 Let me know how long you need me to stay on so we can make sure the team is in a good place before I leave.”

 Non-solicit agreements are also typical.
 If you start working on an idea while still employed at a company, make sure you are working only on nights and weekends, and not on a company computer.
 People sometimes start a company based on work or research they were doing at a large company.
-Make sure to get pre-approval and ensure you have ownership over your IP.
-(More on this in the Legal/Ops section.)
+Make sure to get pre-approval and ensure you have ownership over your intellectual property (IP) (more on this in the Legal/Ops section).

 Starting a company is a major life decision and will impact your entire family.
-A good rule of thumb is to put aside enough savings to get by for 6-12 months without an income.
+A good rule of thumb is to put aside enough savings to get by for six to 12 months without an income.
 That should be enough time to validate an idea, get funding, and recruit an early team to see if the idea is viable.
-Jyoti suggests setting a time limit for yourself with specific traction goals (i.e. raising a seed within six months) and making sure you have enough savings to forego a salary for that period.
+I suggest setting a time limit for yourself with specific traction goals (i.e., raising a Seed round within six months) and making sure you have enough savings to forego a salary for that period.

-Get a top-tier lawyer that knows startups.
+Get a top-tier lawyer who knows startups.
 These firms aren’t making their money on incorporating companies and getting you out of the garage.
 They make money when you get acquired or go public.
 In line with that business model, they often defer payment until after companies fundraise.
 For them, they’re making an investment and building a relationship with the startup.
 One major benefit of going with a larger law firm is that they have the documents already, such as IP agreements, stock options, etc. that are all fully vetted and up-to-date.
 As Ryan explains, “You’re paying the hourly rate for the law firm’s IP.
 It’s all the stuff that they’ve learned doing this thousands of times.”

 Many founders begin to work on their idea while still employed elsewhere.
 Most companies require employees to sign over the IP for any work completed on company time and equipment.
 You need to ensure that all the work you do on your idea is yours, not your employer’s.
-The best way to approach this is to maintain a clear separation between your work and the work you do for your employer -- e.g., work on your idea on weekends on your own laptop.
+The best way to approach this is to maintain a clear separation between your work and the work you do for your employer — e.g., work on your idea on weekends on your own laptop.

 When you finally start your own company, ensure all the existing IP gets assigned to the company.
 You, your co-founders, and other employees should own stock, but the company should own all the ideas.
 Everyone, including contractors, needs to sign confidentiality agreements and assign their IP to your company.
 A top-tier law firm will help you do this the right way.

 A big consideration for immigrant founders and their early employees is visa status.
-If your employees are currently on an H1B visa, you’ll have to transfer their visa to your company, make sure it’s up-to-date, and that it’s valid.
+If your employees are currently on an H1B visa, you’ll have to transfer their visa to your company, make sure it’s up-to-date and valid.
 It’s best to start planning early since it takes time to collect the necessary documents and find the right visa option.
 For further guidance on immigration issues, we recommend EIG.

 Carta, an Unusual portfolio company, can be a helpful tool for making sure your stock options and cap table are up-to-date.
 The goal is to avoid a situation where you believe you’re granting stock options, when in reality, you aren’t because the process hasn’t been properly documented.
 Improperly issuing stock options can complicate things down the line when investors complete due diligence during an exit or financing.
 It’s critical that the cap table and equity grants are properly tracked from the formation of the company.

-It’s comical in hindsight, but some people actually tried to discourage Jyoti from starting a company because he didn’t have a finance and accounting background.
+It’s comical in hindsight, but some people actually tried to discourage me from starting a company because I didn’t have a finance and accounting background.
 In reality, you can outsource most of these functions to experts.
 Intelligently delegating and automating processes wherever possible can help save you valuable time so you can focus on what matters most: building a product that users love.

 One of the most important parts of building an enduring company is setting the right culture from the start.
 As a leader, it’s your job to create the right norms and processes that will shape the company moving forward.
 With the numerous competing priorities we outlined above, founders often put this off until later, but the resounding advice we heard from founders reflecting on their own learnings is that it’s critical to create an intentional culture from the very beginning.

 Building a business is all about understanding the market and the customer’s pain.
-Why would someone buy from you?
+Ask yourself, "Why would someone buy from you?"
 It’s a lot of rejection at the early stage and founders need to get used to that pain.
-If you pitch 10 recruits, investors, or customers, 7-8 will flat out reject you.
-Remember that not everyone is going to embrace what you’re building.
+If you pitch 10 recruits, investors, or customers, seven to eight will flat-out reject you.
+Remember that not everyone will embrace what you’re building.
 As a founder, you need to learn how to build resilience, sell through it, and find the right fit.

-“Starting a company is the ultimate team experience.
-It will test you emotionally and intellectually, but if you can go out and create not just a product that didn’t exist before, but an organization, team, and community, it’s worth doing.
-It’s the ultimate test of your capabilities and there’s no greater satisfaction.
-Traveling to Houston and hearing from people how Nextdoor helped them get through Hurricane Harvey was incredible.
-Starting a company is not something you do solely for the financial reward.
-If you’re not committed, you will tap out and it will limit the success of the company.
+Sarah Leary, co-founder of Nextdoor and an Unusal Ventures partner, echoed a similar sentiment and reflected on an experience of traveling to Houston and hearing from people about how Nextdoor helped them get through Hurricane Harvey.
+"Starting a company is not something you do solely for the financial reward," she said.
+"If you’re not committed, you will tap out and it will limit the success of the company.
 You also need to consider the real risk of embarking on this journey and it not turning out to be the next big thing.
 If you've weighed these risks, you’re now at a point where you’re living in the moment and ready for the road ahead.”